AB-Engineering/msp-firmware/README.md

 ### Build settings (under the Tools tab):

-- Board: "ESP32 Dev Module" (under ESP32 Arduino)
+- Board --> esp32 --> "ESP32 Dev Module"
-- Upload Speed: "921600"
-- CPU Frequency: "240MHz (WiFi/BT)"
-- Flash Frequency: "80MHz"
-- Flash Mode: "QIO"
-- Flash Size: "4MB (32Mb)"
-- Partition Scheme: "Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS)"
-- Core Debug Level: "Error"
-- PSRAM: "Disabled"

-N.B: When building, Core Debug Level can be set from "None" to "Verbose" to have a less or a more detailed serial output.
+P.S: When building, Core Debug Level can be set from "None" to "Verbose" to have a less or a more detailed serial output.

 ## Building from source (using `Makefile`):